sigcsets/sigcse2022/pages/schedule_index.md

 	}
 }
 </style>
-Last update: December 30, 2020
+Last update: January 2, 2020
 All times Eastern Time Zone (North America)
+Click on the events in the calendar below to see more information about each session
 Quick Links: [Workshop Schedule]({{ site.url }}{{ site.baseurl }}/schedule/workshops) | [Affiliated Events]({{ site.url }}{{ site.baseurl }}/schedule/affiliatedevents)

 <table id="calendar">